thomasfl/surveyinvite.js/README.md

   }
 ```

+If your needs are not more advanced than this, you don't need SurveyInvitation.js.
+If you wan't to have different

 # Surveys with SurveyInvitation.js #

-The JavaScript library survey-invitation.js wraps the code needed to display invitations to take surveys in to a configurable class.
-To ask only 10 percent of the visitors randomly, and set start and end dates:
+The JavaScript library survey-invitation.js wraps the code needed to display invitations to take surveys in to a class that takes several options.
+If, for example, only 10 percent of the visitors to a page, beetwen two dates should be asked to take a survey:

 ```javascript
      $(document).ready(function() {